Amidst billowing clouds of fragrant aromatic first and secondhand premium cigar smoke Everybody's sending me emails.

 I mean, they're great with the assist.

-And it's been a while since I've looked up the stimulus funds, you know, and I try and check in regularly to see what what's being done with it, if anything.
+And it's been a while since I've looked up the stimulus funds, you know, and I try and check in regularly to see what's being done with it, if anything.

-And uh anyways, I thought, you know, when I first heard it, I thought, well, you know, I don't have an issue with that.
+And anyways, I thought, you know, when I first heard it, I thought, well, you know, I don't have an issue with that.

-The NIH, great, that's good, okay.
+The NIH, great, that's good.

-good research, clinical research, no big deal, good place to put the money.
+Good research, clinical research, no big deal, good place to put the money.

-And then I thought, wait a minute.
+And then I thought, wait a minute, healthcare is this guy's platform.

 This is his big deal.